osbdr/pipeline-django-semver-demo/README.md

 Extensive Django Pipeline, with Semantic Versioning and Gitflow Workflow.
 The pipeline demo allows the following:

-- Outdated packages check with 'outdated'
+- Outdated packages check
-- Check code format with 'black
+- Check code format with `black`
-- Check the sorting of the imports with 'isort'
+- Check the sorting of the imports with `isort`
-- Security check with 'bandit
+- Security check with `bandit`
 - Creation of a Docker Image

 All dependencies are updated with Renovate, for more information check the following page: https://github.com/renovatebot/renovate